-4 TIST LETIT.
+First Term:

+September 28, 1959. .Tuition

-Tuition General Deposit (see page 162)
+General Deposit (see page 79) 25.00

-2 Second Term:
+Second Term:

-January 3, 19617 Tuition 425.00
+January 4, 1960 .Tuition 425.00

-2 Third Term:
+Third Term:

-March 27, 1961 Tuition 425.00
+March 28, 1960 .Tuition

-, a Summer Health Fee 1.00
+Summer Health Fee 1.00

-TOTAL FOR ACADEMIC YEAR 1.301.00
+TOTAL FOR ACADEMIC YEAR 1,301.00

 Tuition Fees for fewer than normal number of units:

-Over 32 units Full Tuition
+Over 32 units Full Tuition 4

 32 to 25 units\$318.75 per term

-24 to 10 units \$12.75 per unit per term
+24 to 10 units\$12.75 per unit per term

-Minimum per term\$127.50
+Minimum per term\$127.50 5

 Auditor's Fee \$21.00 per term, per lecture hour

+84 Health Eas of \$1 mi II ha sharrad ta all ata danta tabian armaran masarah

-A Health Fee of \$1 will be charged to all students taking summer research.
+°A Health Fee of \$1 will be charged to all students taking summer research.

-Withdrawals: Students withdrawing from the Institute during the first three weeks of a term, for reasons deemed satisfactory to the Institute, are entitled to a refund of tuition fees paid, less a reduction of 20% and a pro rata charge for time in attendance.
-No portion of the Student Body Dues, or Subscription to California Tech, is refundable upon withdrawal at any time.
+Withdrawals: Students withdrawing from the Institute during the first three weeks of a term, for reasons deemed satisfactory to the Institute, are entitled to a refund of tuition fees paid, less a reduction of 20% and a pro rata charge for time in attendance.6 No portion of the Health Fee, Student Body Dues, or Subscription to California Tech, is refundable upon withdrawal at any time.

-Paid by all freshmen and transfer students (veteran and non-veteran); constitutes fee to cover expense of New Student Camp.
+1Paid by all freshmen and transfer students (veteran and non-veteran); constitutes fee to cover expense of New Student Camp.
 Not refundable if admission cancelled by applicant.

-&lt;sup>2There are a few large single rooms available in the new houses which will rent for \$425.00 per year.
+2Rate for rooms will be adjusted for those assigned to rooms with double bunks.
 Rates for room and board subject to revision prior to beginning of any term upon notice to student.